SteelRidgeRobotics/2023-2024_FRC_Season/controls/hardware_software_interface_specifications/competition_hw_sw_interface_spec.md

 #### Intake Feeder

+The intake feeder will be driven by a single motor.
+The use of an encoder for speed control is _TBD_.
+A beam break sensor will detect when the intake is populated with a game piece.

 _Note: At the time of this writing, the specific motor and gearbox gear ratio is TBD._

+## Program Priorities

+The various robot capabilities will be developed using the following priority list.
+This list should be used to guide trade off decisions to ensure that lower priority subsystems are not preventing progress on higher priority subsystems.
+1. Drivetrain, Chassis & Bumpers
+2. Touch It, Own It (TIOI) Intake
+3. Amplifier Lift
+4. Climber

 ## Robot Controllers